Vita1iyPak/test-draguiem/README.md

 **Troubleshooting:**

-❌ `Load products: 0` / покупка не проходит, валюта не зачисляется — на сервере задеплоена старая версия кода. Попросите `@akargapolov` задеплоить актуальную версию. После деплоя проверьте версию JS-файлов в консоли браузера, затем повторите тест.
+❌ `Load products: 0` / purchase fails, currency not credited — the server has an outdated version deployed.
+Ask `@akargapolov` to deploy the latest version.
+After deploy, check the JS file version in the browser console, then retest.

-❌ Сервер возвращает `{"code":"error"}` при валидации покупки — в продуктах на Draugiem прописан неверный Status callback URL. В каждом продукте (Paid services → Edit) исправьте URL на `https://pay.cleverappssg.com/[GAME_SHORT_NAME]/draugiempayment`.
+❌ Server returns `{"code":"error"}` when validating a purchase — the Status callback URL in Draugiem products is incorrect.
+In each product (Paid services → Edit) fix the URL to `https://pay.cleverappssg.com/[GAME_SHORT_NAME]/draugiempayment`.

 ---